 - Long-term Health Outcomes for Selected Foodborne Pathogens (CFI, PDF 438 KB)

-- National Agricultural Library – Resources on Food Pathogens and Chemical Contaminants (USDA)
+- National Agricultural Library – Food Safety Resources (USDA)

 - Parasites and Foodborne Illness (USDA, fact sheets on various parasites)

 - Report a Problem with Food: